OpenVolumeMesh/OpenVolumeMesh/README.md

 OpenVolumeMesh is shipped as source project and can be built on all common architectures and operating systems including:

-- Windows 7/8/10 with Visual Studio 2013 or higher
+- Windows with Visual Studio 19.10 or newer

-- MacOSX with latest XCode
+- MacOSX with XCode 12.5 or newer

-- Linux with GCC 6 and higher
+- Linux with GCC 7 or Clang 6 or newer

 Note that OpenVolumeMesh uses CMake as build system, so make sure that the latest version of CMake is installed on your computer.
 Download